In aftermath of German floods, fires burn in southern Europe as rains drench London

 Weather varies according to many factors, buts scientists say that extreme weather that drives fires and floods is becoming increasingly frequent due to the effects of climate change.

-The fires come on the heels of a climate-focused meeting Friday among the Environment and Energy Ministers of the G-20 nations in Naples.
+The fires come on the heels of a climate-focused meeting Friday among environment and energy ministers from the Group of 20 in Naples.
 There the United Nation’s top climate change official urged the representatives of the world’s major economies to do more to cut greenhouse gases to stave off even further environmental damage.

 Similar warnings were issued by the Copenhagen-based European Environment Agency last month.

-“Climate change projections suggest substantial warming and increases in the number of heat waves, droughts and dry spells across most of the Mediterranean area and more generally in southern Europe, which would increase the length and severity of the fire season, the area at risk and the probability of large fires, possibly enhancing desertification,” according to an assessment published last month by the Copenhagen-based European agency.
+“Climate change projections suggest substantial warming and increases in the number of heat waves, droughts and dry spells across most of the Mediterranean area and more generally in southern Europe, which would increase the length and severity of the fire season, the area at risk and the probability of large fires, possibly enhancing desertification,” according to an assessment published last month by the European agency.

 Flooding is just as much of a risk.